Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Discussion

 \subsection{Discussion 3: Limitations and Future Directions}

-There are a few limitations to this research, our framework currently lacks empirical validation in more specific scenarios and operational guidance for abstract factors like learner state.
-Undoubtely, we also should engage with the ethical considerations for using digital teachers.
+There are a few limitations to this research.
+Our framework currently lacks empirical validation in more specific scenarios and operational guidance for abstract factors like learner state.
+Furthermore, we also should engage with the ethical considerations for using digital teachers.
+Strict privacy rules are needed so real-time sensing supports learning without compromising student data confidentiality.
 Ethically, digital teachers should supplement human educators in instructional shortcomings (S2) rather than replacing empathetic roles (T3).
 Future research will transition toward providing measurable factor definitions—mapping learner state to data points like quiz scores—and validating guidelines via end-user studies.
 As sensing technology evolves, we envision automating factor identification to foster real-time, self-optimizing, and human-centered pedagogical environments.